ubc-library-rc/gis-dhsi/content/day3/3-vector-tools.md

 ## Dissolve
 **[Dissolve](https://docs.qgis.org/3.44/en/docs/user_manual/processing_algs/qgis/vectorgeometry.html#dissolve)** takes multiple features within 1 layer and dissolves the boundaries between them.
-As it stands, the shapefile for Montreal has 34 distinct neighborhoods.
+As it stands, the shapefile for Montréal has 34 distinct neighborhoods.
 When symbolizing the layer for our reference map earlier, we were unable to get rid of these lines.
 Perhaps you don't want these lines visible.
 Dissolve will remove the differentiation; *however, as an important caveat, the resulting layer will no longer have 34 distinct features in the attribute table*.

 > * Open the **Dissolve** tool under **Vector geometry**